Not available nor applicable with SkyGuide

 You could accept or do the following:

-1. Increase the focuser calibration move
+1. Increase the focuser calibration move (must be at least three time the critical focus zone)

 2. Reduce the average absolute roundness threshold (AARDN)